Divider text here

 includes an intensity description with a range of building heights that means all the future buildings in my neighborhood will be the maximum height listed in the description.

-Response: No, the range of intensity is intended to describe the range of heights that may be found in an area.
-All buildings throughout an entire Future Land Use Category will not all be uniformly the maximum height allowed.
-Rather, the Future Land Use Category describes the range of heights generally found in the area, just as we find throughout the city today.
+Response: No, the range of intensity is intended to describe the range of heights that may be found in an area, just as we find throughout the city today.
+All buildings throughout an entire Future Land Use Category will not all be uniformly the maximum height allowed and none of the Future Land Use categories correspond to one single zoning district.
+For example, the Scott's Addition Future Land Use category in the Pulse Corridor Plan was Industrial Mixed-Use and Destination Mixed-Use.
+When Scott's Addition was rezoned in 2017, the neighborhood became 7 zoning districts to meet the vision of the Pulse Corridor Plan for that area.
+Today, buildings are not uniformly built to the maximum height allowed by zoning in each zoning district; but rather there is a variety of height throughout the city.
+PDR fully expects this variety in the built urban environment to continue.
 The exact location of where taller buildings may be allowed in the future will be determined through the rezoning process, which will be developed with extensive community participation.

 Comment: If Richmond 300 is passed, a very tall building or inappropriate use will appear in my neighborhood tomorrow.